gensecaihq/Sonicwall-MCP-Server/docs/TROUBLESHOOTING.md

 ---

 **💡 Pro Tip**: Most issues can be resolved by checking the server logs first.
-Use `docker-compose logs -f sonicwall-mcp` to monitor real-time logs while testing functionality.
+Use `docker compose logs -f sonicwall-mcp` to monitor real-time logs while testing functionality.